udvale/udvale/README.md

 ## Hi!
 I'm Udval ☺️

-#### I am currently a computer science student at Dickinson College, proficient in programming languages such as Python, JavaScript, and Java.
+#### I am a recent graduate with a degree in computer science at Dickinson College, proficient in programming languages such as Python, JavaScript, and Java.
 My main focus is on software and full-stack development, along with machine learning.
-I'm always building and always learning, driven by the goal of creating meaningful and impactful solutions.
+I also have deep interest in cybersecurity where I have completed intermediate cybersecurity course at Codepath.
 #### Some Projects I'm working on:
 - 💻 Building a **Pomodoro app** with Spotify integration, AI-generated themes, and privacy-focused features.
-- 🚀 Working on contributing to open-source projects such as Mermaid.js and MarvelAI
+- 🚀 Working on obtaining CompTIA Security+ certification.

 #### I am currently seeking new graduate opportunities in software development/engineering for 2025.
 You can reach out to me on:
 - 📧 Email: udvlenkhtaivan@gmail.com